What is Online Safety?

 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

 - content: being exposed to illegal, inappropriate or harmful content For example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.

 - contact: being subjected to harmful online interaction with other users.
 For example, peer to peer pressure, commercial advertising and adults posing as children with the intention to groom or exploit them for sexual, criminal, financial or other purposes.

 - conduct: personal online behaviour that increases the likelihood of, or causes, harm.
 For example, making, sending and receiving explicit images (e.g consensual and non-consensual sharing of nude and semi-nude images or videos) and/or pornography or other explicit images and online bullying.

-- commerce - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- commerce - financial risks such as online gambling, inappropriate advertising, phishing and or financial scams.